Zhabonchik/public-obsidian-vault-java-concurrency/content/index.md

-# Welchome to my Site
+# Welcome to my Site

 I’m a System administrator with +7 years experience.
 In my prior career i was a electronic engineer.